greenboxal/doggohub/doc/administration/logs.md

 2014-06-10T18:18:26Z 14299 TID-55uqo INFO: Booting Sidekiq 3.0.0 with redis options {:url=>"redis://localhost:6379/0", :namespace=>"sidekiq"}
 ```

-## `gitlab-shell.log`
+## `doggohub-shell.log`

-This file lives in `/var/log/gitlab/gitlab-shell/gitlab-shell.log` for
+This file lives in `/var/log/doggohub/doggohub-shell/doggohub-shell.log` for
-Omnibus GitLab packages or in `/home/git/gitlab-shell/gitlab-shell.log` for
+Omnibus DoggoHub packages or in `/home/git/doggohub-shell/doggohub-shell.log` for
 installations from source.

-GitLab shell is used by Gitlab for executing Git commands and provide
+DoggoHub shell is used by Gitlab for executing Git commands and provide
 SSH access to Git repositories.
 For example:

 ```
-I, [2015-02-13T06:17:00.671315 #9291]  INFO -- : Adding project root/example.git at </var/opt/gitlab/git-data/repositories/root/dcdcdcdcd.git>.
+I, [2015-02-13T06:17:00.671315 #9291]  INFO -- : Adding project root/example.git at </var/opt/doggohub/git-data/repositories/root/dcdcdcdcd.git>.
-I, [2015-02-13T06:17:00.679433 #9291]  INFO -- : Moving existing hooks directory and symlinking global hooks directory for /var/opt/gitlab/git-data/repositories/root/example.git.
+I, [2015-02-13T06:17:00.679433 #9291]  INFO -- : Moving existing hooks directory and symlinking global hooks directory for /var/opt/doggohub/git-data/repositories/root/example.git.
 ```

 ## `unicorn\_stderr.log`

-This file lives in `/var/log/gitlab/unicorn/unicorn_stderr.log` for
+This file lives in `/var/log/doggohub/unicorn/unicorn_stderr.log` for
-Omnibus GitLab packages or in `/home/git/gitlab/log/unicorn_stderr.log` for
+Omnibus DoggoHub packages or in `/home/git/doggohub/log/unicorn_stderr.log` for
 installations from source.

-Unicorn is a high-performance forking Web server which is used for
+Unicorn is a high-performance borking Web server which is used for
-serving the GitLab application.
+serving the DoggoHub application.
 You can look at this log if, for
 example, your application does not respond.
 This log contains all
 information about the state of unicorn processes at any given time.

 ```
 I, [2015-02-13T06:14:46.680381 #9047]  INFO -- : Refreshing Gem list
 I, [2015-02-13T06:14:56.931002 #9047]  INFO -- : listening on addr=127.0.0.1:8080 fd=12
-I, [2015-02-13T06:14:56.931381 #9047]  INFO -- : listening on addr=/var/opt/gitlab/gitlab-rails/sockets/gitlab.socket fd=13
+I, [2015-02-13T06:14:56.931381 #9047]  INFO -- : listening on addr=/var/opt/doggohub/doggohub-rails/sockets/doggohub.socket fd=13
 I, [2015-02-13T06:14:56.936638 #9047]  INFO -- : master process ready
 I, [2015-02-13T06:14:56.946504 #9092]  INFO -- : worker=0 spawned pid=9092
 I, [2015-02-13T06:14:56.946943 #9092]  INFO -- : worker=0 ready